|

 said Gimli.
 "But then why did he do away with the lad's mother?"

 "Gimli!" cried Eowyn.
-"He did not 'do away with
+"He did not 'do away

-dead!
+is dead!
 Keret certainly thinks she is still alive."

-"I am not sure that is reliable evidence, melmenya,"
+"I am not sure that is reliable evidence, Melmenya,"

 said Legolas, gently.
 He patted her arm.
 "This is what we